 Download our free guide & checklist for sending the perfect email to college coaches.

-- ACADEMIC ACHIEVEMENTS: Athletes that excel academically are important so coaches won’t have to keep checking up on them and their studies.
+Athletes that excel academically are important so coaches won’t have to keep checking up on them and their studies.
 Also someone who performs well in the classroom and is genuinely concerned about their grades.
 A student who will help boost the team GPA and the team study ethic, with the initiative that what one person does will ignite the flame in another.
 You must balance your academics and athletics in order to be recruit ready.

 It is not guaranteed that these will be the only things a coach will look at or something that they will a hundred percent consider because each coach approaches recruiting differently.
 Along with what they look for in an athlete varies depending for one to another.
 This list is just a basic guideline of what a coach may consider when recruiting players.
 Doing these things or capturing these attributes should only enhance your opportunities of a coach recruiting you.